Aircraft routing and crew pairing: updated algorithms at Air France: Compact integer program for aircraft routing

 \subsection{Problem formulation}

-Building the sequences of flight legs required for aircraft routing formally corresponds to solving the following problem.
+Building the sequences of flight legs required for aircraft routing corresponds to solving the following problem.

 The input is formed by a set of airports, a collection $\L$ of {\em flight legs}, and a number $n^{\mathrm{a}}$ of airplanes.
 Some airports are {\em bases} in which maintenance checks can be performed.
 A flight leg is characterized by departure and arrival airports, as well as departure and arrival times (it is of course assumed that departure time is smaller than arrival time for any flight leg).
-A {\em route} is a sequence of flight legs such that any two consecutive flight legs $\ell,\ell'$ satisfy: \begin{itemize} \item the arrival airport of $\ell$ is the departure airport of $\ell'$ \item the departure time of $\ell'$ minus the arrival time of $\ell$ is bounded from below by a fixed quantity (which can depend on the airport, the time, and the fleet). \end{itemize} We consider the flight legs on a weekly horizon: the departure and arrival times are given for a typical week.
-The task consists in determining a collection of disjoint routes covering $\L$ such that the number of airplanes needed to operate these routes is non-greater than $n^{\mathrm{a}}$, and such that airplanes following these routes in a cyclic way (repeating the solution week after week) spend a night in a base every $\maintenance$ days, where $\maintenance$ is a fixed parameter.
+We consider the flight legs on a weekly horizon: the departure and arrival times are given for a typical week.